Alluxio/alluxio/docs/en/ufs/Azure-Blob-Store.md

 This should start an Alluxio master and an Alluxio worker.
 You can see the master UI at [http://localhost:19999](http://localhost:19999).

-Next, you can run a simple example program:
+Run a simple example program:

 ```
 $ ./bin/alluxio runTests
 ```

-After this succeeds, you can visit your container `<AZURE_CONTAINER>` to verify the files and directories created by Alluxio exist.
+Visit your container `<AZURE_CONTAINER>` to verify the files and directories created by Alluxio exist.
 For this test, you should see files named like:

 ```
 <AZURE_CONTAINER>/<AZURE_DIRECTORY>/default_tests_files/BASIC_CACHE_PROMOTE_CACHE_THROUGH